nexusformat/definitions/manual/source/design.rst

 to instrument settings and constants.
 It is also easy to analyze the contribution of each individual
 operation: this can be studied under the condition that all other operations are at a zero setting.

-In order to use coordinate transformations, several morsels of information need to be known:
+In order to use coordinate transformations, several pieces of information need to be known:

     **Type**
         The type of operation: rotation or translation